Nadeeka Gunasekara

 Dissanayake Wijesuriyage Sandhya Darshani Gunasekara (born May 13, 1958 as නදීකා ගුණසේකර) [Sinhala]), popularly as Nadeeka Gunasekara, is an actress in Sri Lankan cinema and television.
 Gunasekara is best known for the character as Dan Chooty in film Chanchala Rekha by Sena Samarasinghe.

-She is one of the five jury panel in 2018 Derana Film Awards.

 Personal life

 Nadeeka Gunasekara was born on 13 May 1958 in Kandy.
 Her father Stanley Gunasekara worked at Nawalapitiya post office.
 Her mother Thalatha Gunasekara was a school teacher and a popular film actress.
 When she was 3 year old, they moved to Charle's de Silva flats, Nawalapitiya.
 She started school with Udugoda Vidyalaya, then Uduheenthanna Senadhikara Vidyalaya.
 Due to her father being a post officer, they had to move to several cities, where Gunasekara then studied in Gampola.
-In 1973, she attended to Pushpadana Girls' College, Kandy and finally to Vishaka College, Bandarawela.
+In 1973, she attended to Pushpadana Girls' College, Kandy and then to Vishaka Balika Vidyalaya, Bandarawela.
 She completed A/L from art stream in Mahamaya Girls' College, Kandy.
 She is a graduate of BA in Arts from the University of Kelaniya.

 She is married to businessman Suren Hapuarachchi and in 2004, the couple had one daughter, Thenuki Sehansa.